ryanbenac33/koop-provider-OpenGround/README.md

 <ins>**The solution**</ins>: Koop provider that pulls the needed data from the OpenGround database, translates it to an ESRI readable format, then hosts it at a link accessible by a feature class

 ## What is Koop?
-Koop is a JavaScript toolkit for connecting spatial APIs — in this case connecting OpenGround Cloud boring data to ArcGIS Pro and online ESRI viewers.
+Koop is a JavaScript toolkit built on Node.js for connecting spatial APIs — in this case connecting OpenGround Cloud boring data to ArcGIS Pro and online ESRI viewers.
 More information about Koop can be found on their [main GitHub page](https://koopjs.github.io/).

 **What is a Koop Provider?** A "provider" is a term used by Koop to describe a set of code that requests data and converts it to GeoJSON.
 All API requesting, data translating, and hosting are accomplished behind the scenes of this Koop-OpenGround-Provider running on a Node.js server.

 **How is the OpenGround Data Accessed?** All data is hosted on a USACE cloud, Bentley owned server.
 To access the data, we must provide authentication and a request to the OpenGround API.
 This allows us to request the data we need from the API and have it returned to us in a usable, JSON format.
 More information about the API [can be found here](https://documenter.getpostman.com/view/5790939/RzfniRf1) This provider is currently set up with temporary authorization codes provided when logging into the OpenGround Web Portal.

+## Current Status
+This Koop provider is in the early stages of development.
+The following are pieces that have been proven to work in testing:
+1. Pull data from the OpenGround API into Koop

+2. Merge data and translate to GeoJSON format

+3. Filtering null coordinates and handling errors

+4. Adding a projects provider

+5. Create README for documentation

+The following are pieces that are still in development:
+1. Configure application to utilize service account credentials

+2. Create connection to AGOL feature class

+3. Test Koop on a CorpsNet Node.js server

+4. QA check data and lcoations

+5. Add table and JSON output service for projects

 ## Getting Started
 To get started using Koop, it is highly recommended to do each of the following: